Nine Emperor Gods

-The paper Dragon boat will be release to the sea on the 9th day of the celebration and be burnt as a symbol of getting rid of ill fortunes; and ensuring only good fortunes will follows.
+The paper Dragon boat will be released to the sea on the 9th day of the celebration and burnt as a symbol of getting rid of ill fortunes; and ensuring only good fortunes will follows.

 Figure 10.
 Devotee pasting her wishes on the boat.